Ya0824/AIPS/README.md

-- EMSim is designed to predict the EM emanations from ICs at the layout level.
+- AIPS is designed to predict the power traces from ICs at the netlist level.
 - Version 1.0
 - Contacts:
-    - Haocheng Ma : hc_ma@tju.edu.cn
-    - Yier Jin : jinyier@gmail.com
+    - Ya Gao : gaoyaya@tju.edu.cn

 # Table of contents
 - [Prerequisites](#prerequisites)